 - Survey Topics: Surveys with different topics and intended audiences may have different response rates or optimal send days.
 We focused our analysis on two of the most popular survey types conducted on SurveyMonkey: customer surveys (surveys of customer feedback or satisfaction) and internal surveys (surveys of employees within an organization), to make sure our analysis would ultimately be useful for you.

 - Response Counts: To avoid having any one survey with thousands, or millions, of responses skew the results, we limited our analysis to surveys that collected between 50 and 500 responses.
-We also only included responses to surveys created by SurveyMonkey professional accounts since free accounts can only have up to 100 viewable responses per survey.
+We also only included responses to surveys created from paid SurveyMonkey accounts since free accounts can only have up to 100 viewable responses per survey.

 For each day of week, Monday through Friday, we selected a random sample of 20,000 individual respondents who received a survey invitation by email, between 5AM and 4PM PST.
 We did this for both customer surveys and internal surveys.
 Within each group, we looked at how many people actually responded, and then calculated Absolute Response Rate (number of people who responded divided by 20,000) for each day.